myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Project Tracking Map Features

-You can use the **Tracking** tab found in your [Projects](#features-projects) to visualize the location data for multiple devices at one time.
+You can use the **Tracking** tab found in your [Project](#features-projects) to visualize the location data for multiple devices at one time.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712143333/Map-view-Project-Map-highlight.png" width="600" height="363" alt="Project Map Features"><br/><br/></p>

 **Adding Devices**

-The Tracking tab will automatically display a locaiton marker for each device that has been added to the Project.
+The Tracking tab will automatically display a location marker for each device that has been added to the Project.
 To do so, simply [add one or more](#features-projects-creating-a-project-adding-widgets) of the device's widgets to the project dashboard.
-The Tracking tab will then automatically include that device on the map.
+The Tracking tab will then automatically include that device on the project map.

 **Details popup**